i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Experiments

-To verify the superior performance of \texttt{IM-VAE} in CDSR scenarios with varying data densities, we conduct further studies by varying the data density $D_{s}$ in \{25\%, 50\%, 75\%\, 100\%\}.
-As the density decreases, the actual user-item interaction records in the training and testing sets are down-sampled, thereby testing the robustness of our \texttt{IM-VAE}'s and the second-best SA-VAE's performance on much sparser datasets.
-We re-run the experiments of two comparing methods on the 'Cloth-Sport' dataset with other settings same as in Sections 3.2.1 and 3.2.3.
-The experimental results of our model (\texttt{IM-VAE}) compared to the second-best baseline (SAVAE) are presented in Table \ref{compare_ds}.
-All experiments were conducted five times under different random seeds, and the average values were reported.

-As expected, the overall performance of both models decreases with decreasing data density, as sparser data makes representation learning and knowledge transfer more challenging.
-The comparing method, SA-VAE, shows a significant decline in performance as density decreases.
-This is because SA-VAE significantly relies on rich user interactions within each domain to learn good inner-domain and cross-domain user interest representations.
-In contrast, our model generally achieves better recommendation results than SA-VAE as the dataset becomes increasingly sparse, with less performance degradation.
-We believe this is mainly due to our PSG module generating pseudo-sequences and the de-noise regularizer, serves as a supplement to the sparse interaction data, allowing \texttt{IM-VAE} to perform better than SA-VAE in sparse data conditions.
+To verify the performance of i$^2$VAE in CDSR scenarios with varying data densities, we conduct studies by varying the data density \(D_{s}\) in \{25\%, 50\%, 75\%, 100\%\}.
+As the density decreases, the actual user-item interaction records in the training and testing sets are down-sampled to test the robustness of i$^2$VAE and the second-best SA-VAE on sparser datasets.
+We re-run experiments on the 'Cloth-Sport' dataset with other settings as in Sections 3.2.1 and 3.2.3.
+The results are presented in Table \ref{compare_ds}.
+All experiments are conducted five times with different random seeds, and average values are reported.
+As expected, both models' performance decreases with lower data density due to the increased challenge in interest learning.
+SA-VAE shows a significant performance decline because it relies heavily on rich user interactions within each domain.
+In contrast, i$^2$VAE generally achieves better recommendation results with less performance degradation.
+This is mainly due to the PSG and the denoise regularizer supplementing the sparse interaction data.
+We also designed experiments to test our model's performance with fewer cross-domain overlapping users, and the results can be found in Appendix~\ref{sec:overlapping}.
+Moreover, the investigate results of the parameter sensitivity of sequence length \(T\) and the harmonic factors \(\lambda_a\) and \(\lambda_c\) can be found in Appendix~\ref{sec:sensitivity}.
+These additional experiments confirm that i$^2$VAE remains effective across different levels of overlapping users and exhibits stable performance under hyperparameter variations.